 While delivering a quality product or service is of paramount importance, a successful organization depends heavily on its ability to engage customers and successfully retain their loyalty in a world where choice is in great abundance.
 Business leaders must understand that this takes time and effort to achieve; hence the value of online communities to forge lasting relationships.
 It’s important to take time to translate your community activities into benefits that stakeholders can relate to.

+Not only will your brand be seen more positively if you have an online community, but your community members can help create an even more positive image.
 It’s much easier to communicate the value of your community if you can demonstrate the abilities of your fans to assist each other with insightful information and peer-to-peer support.
 A strong community creates a more meaningful and relevant experience for customers, helping them get more out of the products or services they purchase.
 This is why many fan communities outlive the brands themselves.

 No business succeeds by running blindly into the marketplace without understanding their target audience.
 And what better place to learn more about your target audience than an online community?

-Online communities like public social networks and on-site forums provide valuable insight into the problems, wishes and ideas of your existing and future customers.
+Online communities, like public social networks and on-site forums, provide valuable insight into the problems, wishes and ideas of your existing and future customers.
 As such, there is no better resource to consistently improve the effectiveness of your marketing strategies and quality of your products and services.